hecerinc/Notes-On/finanzas/chap1.md

 **Long term goals**

-Cover a period of then next 6 to 40 years.
+Cover a period of the next 6 to 40 years.
 Difficult to predict, but should give a baseline.
 You will change and constantly adjust these over time.

 **Short term goals**